AppGeo/wms/readme.md

     - **getTile**: function called to get tiles, not needed for getCapabilities.

 The second argument is the query string.
 These are the arguments being sent to the server via query string e.g. in express it's `req.query`.

+A cache object may also be supplied as the 3rd argument (detailed bellow).

 Either a callback can be supplied or if not it returns a promise (this is the half a parameter).